 What is the number 1 rule of Christianity?
-It might surprise you to learn, mostly because you may not be able to relate this rule to most Christians who make the news.
+The answer might surprise you based on the Christians who make the news most often

 Even though I was an atheist until I was in my 40s, I suppose I always appreciated the Ten Commandments.
 Without them, it would be okay to kill, cheat on our spouses, and take whatever we wanted regardless of who it belonged to.

-Not to mention; I couldn’t help but be impressed by the high percentage of commandments I was able to keep.
-Now that I am a Protestant Christian, I have heard Jesus’ words on the subject and they make this seemingly simplistic list far more meaningful, and understandable for me.
+Not to mention; I couldn’t help but be impressed by the high percentage of commandments I felt I was able to keep.

 Let me set the mood a bit.